 If even a small amount of milk triggers your symptoms, there are some alternatives that you can try, such as soya milk.
 You can now also buy milk that is made from rice, oats, potatoes and even peas.

-Some dairy products may be easier to digest than others.
+Other dairy products, such as butter, ice cream and cheese, can also contain high levels of lactose, Some dairy products may be easier to digest than others.
 Cheese, for example, usually contains less lactose than milk.
 In particular, fermented dairy products, such as yoghurts, are often easier to digest.

-Fermented dairy products are products that have been broken down by substances, such as yeast, bacteria, or other micro-organisms.
+Fermented dairy products are products that have been broken down by substances, such as yeast, bacteria or other micro-organisms.
 This means that the lactose they contain will already be partially broken down, and they may be easier to digest than fresh dairy products.

 Possible dairy products you could try include: